-Veteran political journalist Margaret Talev Named Kramer Director of Syracuse University Democracy, Journalism and Citizenship Institute
+Veteran political journalist Margaret Talev Named Kramer Director of Syracuse University Institute for Democracy, Journalism and Citizenship

 November 15, 2022

 The S.I.
-Newhouse School of Public Communications today announced the appointment of veteran political journalist Margaret Talev as the Kramer Director of the Syracuse University Democracy, Journalism and Citizenship Institute.
+Newhouse School of Public Communications today announced the appointment of veteran political journalist Margaret Talev as the Kramer Director of the Syracuse University Institute for Democracy, Journalism and Citizenship.
 Talev will be based in Washington, D.C., and report to Newhouse dean Mark J. Lodato.
 She will assume the position in January.

-“Margaret Talev brings both the experience and the perspective needed to head up our new Democracy, Journalism and Citizenship Institute” Lodato says.
+“Margaret Talev brings both the experience and the perspective needed to head up our new Institute for Democracy, Journalism and Citizenship” Lodato says.
 “Her many years as a political journalist have given her an on-the-ground view of the issues and a deep knowledge of Washington.
 She has worked to build diverse teams and share diverse stories.
 And she is committed to the ideals of the institute and to supporting and leading our students and faculty as they do this important work.”

 Talev joins the University following a 30-year career covering American politics and the White House.
 She is currently the managing editor for politics at Axios and a CNN political analyst.
 She has also served as senior White House correspondent for Bloomberg News and McClatchy Newspapers and held positions at the Los Angeles Times, Sacramento Bee and Tampa Tribune.
 She is a past president of the White House Correspondents’ Association and the Washington Press Club Foundation, and has taught courses at the John F. Kennedy School of Government at Harvard University.
 She will transition to a role as senior contributor at Axios following her move to the institute.

-“I am thrilled to have been entrusted with launching Syracuse’s Democracy, Journalism and Citizenship Institute—and grateful to my colleagues at Axios for their support,” Talev says.
+“I am thrilled to have been entrusted with launching Syracuse’s Institute for Democracy, Journalism and Citizenship—and grateful to my colleagues at Axios for their support,” Talev says.
 “The mission of this institute is truly my North Star.
 It is what drew me to journalism as the child of an immigrant who fled Communism for American democracy, and what’s guided my approach for 30 years covering everything from local news to the White House.”

 Says Axios co-founder Mike Allen, “Margaret Talev—one of Washington’s best connected and most respected journalists—has long bolstered democracy through her reporting, teaching and leadership.
 Margaret has the perfect combination of personal passion and life experience to pioneer this new institute.”